 - understand what adults with cerebral palsy value about physiotherapy services and what could be improved

 This study will provide data from Ireland and the UK about the strengths and limitations of physiotherapy services for adults with cerebral palsy.
 This information may lead to further studies to understand the main issues in more detail, and to investigate key areas of concern.
 The data will provide an overview of physiotherapy-relevant issues faced by adults with cerebral palsy.

 Who is organising this study?

-This study is an unfunded collaboration between researchers at Brunel University London (Dr Cherry Kilbride, Dr Jennifer Ryan and Dr Betty Cassidy), the Royal College of Surgeons in Ireland (Dr Jennifer Ryan) and Gemma Cook, specialist neuro-physiotherapist.
+This study is an unfunded collaboration between researchers at Brunel University London (Dr Cherry Kilbride, Dr Jennifer Ryan, Dr Betty Cassidy and Ms. Gemma Cook) and the Royal College of Surgeons in Ireland (Dr Jennifer Ryan and Ms. Manjula Manikandan).

 Who can take part?

 Adults with cerebral palsy of any type or severity who are 18 years of age or older.